 China is the most populous country in the world and is gaining popularity among international students; International students who want to pursue studies/research in areas in STEM such as engineering, nursing, information technology, etc. China boasts of universities such as Fudan University, Tsinghua University, Beijing University, China University of Science and Technology, and so on.
 These institutions have a track record of excellence in innovation and research.
 Getting admission into a university in China can be relatively seamless as the process isn’t without its challenges.

-The Chinese government encourages the growth of its education sector through favourable policies which tend to improve and attract investors.
-The result of which has been discoveries in research triggering innovations, growth and development of various sectors of the economy.
+Moreover, the Chinese government encourages the growth of its education sector through favorable policies which tend to improve and attract investors.
+The result of this has been discoveries in research triggering innovations, growth, and development of various sectors of the economy.
 The ancient imperial capital; the historical sites and buzzing cities within China trigger the adventurous persona in international students.

-The challenges facing most international student in the country range from Language barrier, disparities in currency and cultural differences.
+The challenges facing most international students in the country range from Language barriers, disparities in currency, and cultural differences.

 Challenges Faced by International Students in Sweden

 Sweden has long been an attractive destination for international students around the world.
-And while the introduction of tuition fees in 2011 was initially a setback for mobility, inbound exchanges in Sweden have increased in recent years, according to the 2017 progress report on Swedish universities’ higher education institutions.
+While the introduction of tuition fees in 2011 was initially a setback for mobility, inbound exchanges in Sweden have increased in recent years, according to the 2017 progress report on Swedish universities’ higher education institutions.

 Challenges Faced by International Students in Finland

-Finland is one of the northernmost countries in the world and, although it is off the beaten track, this Nordic country is anything but island.
-Finland is the world leader in education, transparency, stability and saunas.
+Finland is one of the northernmost countries in the world and, although it is off the beaten track, this Nordic country is anything but an island.
+Finland is the world leader in education, transparency, stability, and saunas.
 But what makes Finland the ideal destination for an international student?

-The Strong Local Culture, is something else, Finnish people may seem very reserved, but once you get to know them, you’ll find a warm, friendly population and cities full of life.
-Finns drink more coffee than any other people on earth.
+Again, the Strong Local Culture is something else, Finnish people may seem very reserved, but once you get to know them, you’ll find a warm, friendly population and cities full of life.
+Finns drink more coffee than any other people on Earth.

-In the midst of these, are challenges international still face when they are in this country.
-Most times these challenges are not different from other international study locations chief of which is racial discrimination in almost everything – house hunting, job finding, socialization, the list is on.
+Besides, in the midst of these, are challenges international still face when they are in this country.
+Most times these challenges are not different from other international study locations chief of which is racial discrimination in almost everything – house hunting, job finding, socialization, the list on.